No Sweat Vegan

 • fresh thyme

-• You can substitute canned lentils for the dried lentils.
-1 cup of dried lentils converts to about 2 ½ cups of cooked lentils.
-So you'll need about 1 ½ 15oz cans of lentils.
+That said, this dish works with canned lentils, and using them will save you about 20 minutes of cooking time.
+One 15oz can of lentils has about 1 ¾ cups of lentils.
+This recipe calls for 1 cup of dried lentils which is about 2 ½ cups of cooked lentils.
+So if you're substituting, you'll need about 1 ½ cans of lentils.

 Instructions